brankalakic/ipc/README.md

 // A function for retrieving a string from the server
 // stored in a map with key having the value key.
 //
+// key is the key associated with the string.
 // pipename is the name of the pipe to connect to.
 // str is the variable in which the retrieved string will be
 // stored.